What Registrants Do & Not Do

 • Ask the care professional about their training and scope

-• Contact CPR for clarification
+• Contact the Register for clarification

 • Seek advice from a healthcare professional where medical care is required